davidhcefx/My-Linux-Notes/README.md

 1. To execute a file:  ./file

-2. To create a Desktop/Launcher shortcut:  Create a .desktop file
+2. To create a Desktop/Launcher shortcut:  Just create a .desktop file.

-3. Use TAB for auto-complete in Terminal (won't forget names anymore)
+3. Use TAB for auto-complete in Terminal.
+(Won't forget names anymore!)

-4. Install RAR to unpack a .rar file
+4. Install RAR to unpack a .rar file.

-5. System Freeze:  Try Ctrl-Alt-F1 for accessing terminal
+5. System Freeze:  Try `Ctrl-Alt-F1` for accessing the terminal.

-6. SysRq: Alt + SysRq + "REISUB"
+6. SysRq: `Alt` + `SysRq` + "REISUB"  ("busier")

     | | |
     |--- | --- |